-In its simplest form, tie-dying can be pretty easy to do.
+In its simplest form, tie-dyeing can be pretty easy to do.
 However, we all see stuff at every show and we say, "whoa."
-Looking at those pieces makes you wonder if there are things their creator knows about tie-dying that you don't.
+Looking at those pieces makes you wonder if there are things their creator knows about tie-dyeing that you don't.

 Here's what I found:

 There are no grand secrets.